micmejia/bible-dump/AMPC/Jeremiah/Jer 52.md

-And in the ninth year of his reign, in the tenth month, on the tenth day of the month, [^a]Nebuchadrezzar king of Babylon came, he and all his army, against Jerusalem; and they pitched against it and built moveable towers _and_ siege mounds against it round about.
+And in the ninth year of his reign, in the tenth month, on the tenth day of the month, Nebuchadrezzar king of Babylon came, he and all his army, against Jerusalem; and they pitched against it and built moveable towers _and_ siege mounds against it round about.